 Only UKRI qualifying institutions may apply for funding, the full list is available on the UKRI website.

 Please request an ‘Application Form’ as early as possible using the link below and indicate which theme you are interested in applying for.
-If you would like to learn more about the process, please register for our webinar using the button below.
+If you would like to learn more about the process, please download the slides from our recent funding Q&A webinar.

 We also invite organisations involved in advanced manufacturing R&D or providers of emergency and humanitarian care to collaborate with our projects using the ‘project collaboration’ link.

 The RiHN has around £1.2m available for research projects, which will be awarded to successful proposals by its expert assessment panels.
 These panels will have cross-disciplinary representation and expertise from both academia and practice.
 We aim to award funding in tranches, with our first deadline for proposals being 2pm on Friday 30th October 2020.
 A second deadline is expected to be in early 2021, however, this is subject to availability of funding in each research theme and potential changes to our topics of interest.
 We reserve the right to close the funding competition earlier or extend deadlines.